Skip navigation

 • Infertility.

 • Low thyroid function.
 This problem also is called hypothyroidism.
 The thyroid is a gland that makes hormones that control your body's metabolism and energy level.
-Low levels thyroid hormones can affect your metabolism and can cause very low energy, mental sluggishness, and other symptoms.
+Low levels of thyroid hormones can affect your metabolism and can cause very low energy, mental sluggishness, and other symptoms.

 • Osteoporosis.
 The hormone estrogen helps keep bones strong.
 Without enough estrogen, women with POI often develop osteoporosis.
 It is a bone disease that causes weak, brittle bones that are more likely to break.